 - eligibility to apply for Fellowship of the ILM

 Course Delivery / Time commitment

-The diploma can be completed in a minimum of 12 and a maximum of 18 months with a minimum weekly study of 6/8 hours.
+The diploma can be completed in 6 to 12 months with a minimum weekly study of 6-8 hours.

 The overall Guided Learning Hours for the programme are 90 which includes induction.
 Each of the 3 units consists of 30 Guided Learning Hours* and the Total Qualification Time is in the region of 600 hours.